mmark-md/mmark/README.md

 * Link destination cannot contain unescaped parentheses even if they form a balanced pair.
 If you want them there, escape them like other punctuation characters.
-* Image description is parsed as plain text.
-Common Mark suggests that we parse it as inlines and then extract from them plain text content, I think it's easier to treat image description as plain text from the beginning.
+* Nesting images into description of other images is not allowed (similarly to the situation with links).
+* Empty image descriptions are not allowed.
-* Separate declaration of image's source and title is not supported.
+* Separate declaration of image's source and title is not (yet) supported.
 * Inline autolinks are not supported yet.
 * Blockquotes are not supported yet.
 * Lists (unordered and ordered) are not supported yet.